 Other school activities included the school newspaper and the annual staff.
 The newspaper was originally called the Foghorn, but changed its name in 1938 to the Plainsman.
 The first school annual was put out in 1937.
 The annual was initially called Le Resume, but in 1951-52, it changed to the Buffalo.

 In 1958 the school board sent the high school students to Castle Rock for classes.
 The school was remodeled in 1960 to accommodate growth, but was closed for school purposes in 1966.

 In 1970 the building was purchased by the United Methodist Church.
 During their ownership a large addition was made to the south end of the main building.
 The Methodist Church outgrew the building and in 1996 committed to the construction of a new building in the south end of town.
 The old school building, the Ruth Memorial Church, and the old church parsonage, were sold to the Town of Parker.
 In 1997 the town turned the old school into a town cultural center, and provided space on the second floor for the Parker Area Historical Society to open a Historic School Classroom and a small history museum.

 Information for this brief was obtained from various articles in Record Journal, school records, and A Guide to Historic Sites in the Parker Area by Frank B. McLaughlin.

-This building has been landmarked by the Town of Parker.
+This building has been landmarked by the Town of Parker and following its 100th anniversary, it was renamed The Schoolhouse at Mainstreet.
 It can be rented for events through the Town of Parker's cultural department, Parker Arts.
 Rentals cannot be arranged through the Parker Area Historical Society.